This post may contain affiliate links. Please read our disclosure policy.

 Air pollutants can increase the risk of cancer as well as respiratory and heart disease.
 Studies suggest cancer risks for pollutants emitted indoors—specifically VOCs—were higher in houses with lower ventilation rates.

-For us, it’s all about filtering allergens, VOCs, and the many different viruses that end up in our home because of our kids.
+My priority was the allergens, VOCs, and many viruses that end up in our home because of our children.
 One of the first things we did to help manage allergy symptoms naturally was put an air purifier in our bedroom.
-This year, I added one to each of my children’s bedrooms (specifically, the AirDoctor 1000).
+The next year, I added put one in each of my children’s bedrooms (specifically, the AirDoctor 2000).
 Since using HEPA filtration in our bedrooms and main living spaces, we’ve seen a measurable improvement in symptoms.

 Jump to: